 Full details can be found on the Local Offer website.

 Early intervention is the aim at St Joseph’s.
 When a class teacher identifies a child with SEN they inform the SENCO, Mrs Kiri Stevenson.
+At this point either a short note or a support plan will be produced including outcomes for the child.
 As a team, school staff ensure that interventions are put into place for that child and that the teacher plans carefully ensuring they are addressing any additional needs.
 If there are still concerns after monitoring over a period of time, then a decision will be made whether the school can implement other strategies to meet the needs of this child or if they need to seek advice and support from other professionals.
 Children usually progress onto this level when despite the additional support being offered they are struggling to make the necessary progress in their area of difficulty.
 At this point the school will seek advice from other professionals and implement recommended strategies and advice.

 If a child’s needs dictate that a higher level of support than what can be provided through school support or additional support, then a request for assessment may be made.
 The SENCO completes the relevant paper work and submits a school report along with reports from other relevant professionals to Durham LEA.
 The paperwork is looked at and the panel decide whether to proceed to statutory assessment.
 At this point a range of professionals will decide if an Education, Health and Care Plan should be issued to support the child’s needs.